GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/02.001-100/04.031-040/09.Lord,-in-the-Morning/docs.md

 2.
 Up to the hills where Christ is gone
 To plead for all His saints,
-Presenting at His Father’s throne
+Presenting at His Father's throne
 Our songs and our complaints.

 3.